hartwigmedical/hmftools/pipeline/README_ONCOANALYSER.md

 > [!WARNING]
 > BAM indexes are expected to exist along side the respective input BAM

-Although we strong recommend running MarkDups as part of the pipeline, if you need to run the pipeline from after MarkDups, then you can replace the `filetype` field in the samplesheet to `bam_markdups`.
+Although we strongly recommend running MarkDups as part of the pipeline, if you need to run the pipeline skipping MarkDups, then you can use `bam_markdups`, as opposed to `bam`, in the `filetype` field.
-Continuing with the previous example, the following sample sheet would run MarkDups on the `COLO829_example` DNA bams, but would skip it on the `SEQC_example` DNA bam:
+Continuing with the previous example, the following sample sheet would run MarkDups on the `COLO829_example` DNA bams, but would skip MarkDups on the `SEQC_example` DNA bam:

 ```
 group_id,subject_id,sample_id,sample_type,sequence_type,filetype,info,filepath